(Tulln 1890 - Vienna 1918)

 In this intimate portrayal of his young nephew (who, like his father and uncle, was to become a painter and a student at the Akademie in Vienna), Schiele was able to capture something of the essence of childhood. n later years, Anton Peschka, Jr. would recall sitting for his uncle at Schiele’s studio on Hietzinger Hauptstrasse in Vienna, for which sessions his mother and the artist would always make precise appointments.
 He also remembered that whenever he became restless the artist would placate him with candy, and would sometimes also show him a toy steam train.

-Of the drawings produced in the last year of the artist’s life, Jane Kallir was written; ‘Always the speedy worker, Schiele had finally found the perfect line.
+Of the drawings produced in the last year of the artist’s life, the scholar Jane Kallir was written; ‘Always the speedy worker, Schiele had finally found the perfect line.
 In 1917 and 1918 he was usually able to capture his subjects with a single, virtually unbroken sweep of his crayon.
 In his works on paper, he became more and more focused on the qualities of drawing as such, and therefore relatively few of his 1918 studies are colored.
 Instead he was increasingly interested in sculpting volume…Schiele had no need, as formerly, to redrawn or embellish faulty contours…he was in complete control, and in these drawings Schiele achieved an unprecedented degree of accuracy.’

 The authenticity of this drawing, which is previously unpublished, has been confirmed by Jane Kallir.